zhilangtaosha/XetraMetrics/README.md

 │   ├── 2018-02-06
 ~~~

-Copy the directory `data-set/` into the project at `src/main/resources/`.
+Copy the directory `data-set/` wherever you want, either on your local machine or in HDFS.

 ## Compiling and packaging the application
 ~~~